-Red Salmon are also known as Sockeye Salmon.
-They are a hard fighting fish, lots of fun to catch, and are highly sought after for their rich and tasty meat.
-In fact many people claim that they are best eating of all the pacific salmon species.
-There are two runs of Red Salmon in the Kenai River & one run of Red Salmon in the Kasilof River that we fish for.
-The first run will typically consist of between 30 and 60,000 fish, while the second and larger run is estimated to exceed 1 Million.
-The Kasilof red salmon run averages 300,000+ fish annually.
+Red salmon are also known as sockeye salmon.
+They are a hard-fighting fish, lots of fun to catch, and are highly sought after for their rich and tasty meat.
+In fact, many people claim they are the best eating of all the Pacific salmon species.
+There are two runs of red salmon in the Kenai River and one run of reds in the Kasilof River that we fish for.